gamebytes/Explodable/README.md

 ![Explodable](http://i.imgur.com/2F0w1IU.png)
 ==========

 A C++ engine that uses SFML.
 Made for use in LD29.
+Logo created by [JordanFitz](http://jordanfitz.com).

 Requirements
 ==========